-The Global Youth Village is located in the southwestern part of Virginia, a four to five hour drive southwest of Washington, D.C.
+The Global Youth Village is located in southwestern/south central Virginia, a four to five hour drive from Washington, D.C.
 It is situated in the foothills of the Blue Ridge Mountains, on 80 wooded acres with a stream, soccer field, basketball court, classroom buildings, pool, outdoor stage, organic vegetable gardens, art studio, computer lab, staff lounge, and a dining facility.

-Accommodations for all staff are in simple wood frame cabins (with electricity).
+Accommodations for staff are in simple wood frame cabins (with electricity).
 Counselors live in cabins with youths.
 Others sleep in similar cabins, shared with other adult staff.
-They are “open space” accommodations, with little privacy.
-Abundant quiet places around the property typically provide the privacy staff need for reflection and “recharge”, in addition to the comfort of a supportive, friendly community.
-(A limited number of semi-private rooms are available, which are reserved for guests or staff with special needs.
+They are “open space” with little privacy.
+Abundant quiet places around the property typically provide the privacy staff may seek for reflection and “recharge”, in addition to the comfort of a supportive, friendly community.
+(A limited number of semi-private rooms are available which are reserved for guests or staff with special needs.
 Housing for couples or families is extremely limited.
 If this is a need for you, please inquire prior to applying.)
 Centralized bathhouses serve clusters of cabins.
 Select program areas are air-conditioned.
-Sleeping areas are not.
+Most sleeping quarters are not.

 Meals are served buffet style, and the entire Village dines all together.
-The Global Youth Village serves a delicious vegetarian (ovo-lacto) diet focusing on “comfort food” from around the world!
-Dishes represent various international cuisines and American classics.
+The Global Youth Village serves delicious vegetarian meals (ovo-lacto) focusing on “comfort food” from around the world as well as American classics.
 Special dietary needs can usually be met.
 (Please feel free to share specific needs or food allergies pre- or post- hire.)
 Poultry or fish entrees are served on occasion, once each session.

-Each summer, GYV demographics vary, depending upon grants Legacy may have received.
-For several years through 2013, GYV hosted teen delegations from Iraqi & Indonesia.
-In 2016 and 2017, GYV was home to groups from Yemen, Algeria or Egypt.
-2018 brought us teens from Egypt again as well as a diverse group from the United Kingdom.
+Each summer, GYV’s youth demographics vary, depending upon grants Legacy receives.
+In past summers, GYV has hosted teen delegations from Iraqi, Indonesia, Yemen, Algeria and Egypt, as a well as a broad array of teens from countries that were part of the former Soviet Union!
+In 2019, special grants funded teens to join us from Egypt, the United Kingdom, Mexico and Turkey.
 American teens are also an important part of the Village and typically represent varied ethnic and socio-economic backgrounds.
-Usually 60% (or more) of the young people who attend receive financial support.
-Although many US teens come from the east coast, some do come from the west coast and other parts of the US.
-For many, it is their first time living in a rural setting.
+Usually 60% or more of the young people who attend receive financial support.
+Although many U.S. teens come from the east coast, some do come from the west coast and other parts of the U.S. For many, it is their first time living in a rural setting.

 - 8:30 Breakfast